 Limit Other Directives

 There may be some PHP directives you want to include in your .htaccess file.
 However, many of them (like caching directives, gzip directives, and more) are already configured higher up on the server and do not need to be set in this file.
-Whenever possible, keep your .htaccess file as short and clean as you can.

 Use Standard WordPress Rules